Convert anything, at global scale.

 Why convert AVI to PCX?

-Convert to PCX when maintaining compatibility with older DOS or legacy-imaging workflows, or when recovering historical graphics assets.
+Choose PCX as target when maintaining compatibility with older DOS or legacy-imaging workflows, or when recovering historical graphics assets.

 What changes when converting AVI to PCX?